Chapter 108

 things you all do, not just the good, but the bad.
 You sent people to kill me

-end us any time you want.
-Just leave us alone,” I’m understanding Destiny’s
+rich and you could end us any time you want.
+Just leave us alone,” I’m

 “I see why she likes you; the same reason she liked me.